100askTeam/100ask_lvgl_docs/docs/details/widgets/canvas.rst

 To draw something to the canvas use LVGL's draw functions directly.
 See the examples for more details.

 The draw function can draw to any color format to which LVGL can render.
-Typically it means :cpp:enumerator:`LV_COLOR_FORMAT_RGB565`, :cpp:enumerator:`LV_COLOR_FORMAT_RGB888`, :cpp:enumerator:`LV_COLOR_FORMAT_XRGB888`, and :cpp:enumerator:`LV_COLOR_FORMAT_ARGB8888`.
+Typically this means :cpp:enumerator:`LV_COLOR_FORMAT_RGB565`, :cpp:enumerator:`LV_COLOR_FORMAT_RGB888`, :cpp:enumerator:`LV_COLOR_FORMAT_XRGB888`, and :cpp:enumerator:`LV_COLOR_FORMAT_ARGB8888`.